 If you choose to place through an agency, choose wisely.
 Not all agencies are created equal when it comes to post-placement care.
 Many agencies claim to provide a birth mother with lifelong counseling and don’t follow through.
-A good way to decide if an agency is a good fit for you is to talk with other birth parents who have placed through the same agency.
+A good way to decide if an agency is a good fit for you is to talk with other birth parents who have been placed through the same agency.
 If they had a good experience, you likely will too.

 2. Choose an adoptive family carefully.

 There are so many hopeful adoptive parents out there, and it’s so hard to choose.
-Remember that they are not just going to be your child’s parents, but in the case of an open adoption, a part of your life too.
+Remember that they are not just going to be your child’s parents, but in the case of open adoption, a part of your life too.
 Choose a family you can get along with, who has similar values as you do.
 If you can, meet with them in person beforehand.
-For more information on questions you should ask your agency and potential adoptive family, click here.
+For more information on questions, you should ask your agency and potential adoptive family, click here.

 3. Placing your child for adoption is permanent.

-If you choose to place your baby, you need to be absolutely sure of your decision.
-After you sign termination of parental rights, you no longer have the option to parent.
+If you choose to place your baby, you need to be sure of your decision.
+After you sign the termination of parental rights, you no longer have the option to parent.
 In some states, there is a short window of time after signing that you can revoke those papers and parent, and that is within your right.
-However, this is likely to be traumatic for the family you placed with, and potentially for the child if they have bonded with their adoptive parents.
+However, this is likely to be traumatic for the family you are placed with, and potentially for the child if they have bonded with their adoptive parents.
 If you are not sure that adoption is right for you, in most cases it is better to parent from the get-go than to place and change your mind.